-- · Leadership Experience Served as member of Pfizer Executive Leadership Team, including as President of Pfizer Global Manufacturing and Senior Vice President of Pfizer Inc. - · Consumer Products and Supply Chain Experience Served over 39 years at Pfizer Inc. with responsibility for manufacturing and product supply throughout career - · Financial Experience Served as President of Pfizer Global Manufacturing and Senior Vice President of Pfizer Inc.
+- Leadership Experience Served as member of Pfizer Executive Leadership Team, including as President of Pfizer Global Manufacturing and Senior Vice President of Pfizer Inc. - Consumer Products and Supply Chain Experience Served over 39 years at Pfizer Inc. with responsibility for manufacturing and product supply throughout career - Financial Experience Served as President of Pfizer Global Manufacturing and Senior Vice President of Pfizer Inc.

 Christopher J. Coughlin, Nominee.
 Mr. Coughlin served as Senior Advisor to the CEO and Board of Directors of Tyco International, Ltd., a diversified holding company, from 2010 until September 2012.
 Prior to that, he was Executive Vice President and Chief Financial Officer of Tyco International from 2005 to 2010.
 During his tenure, he played a central role in the separation of Tyco into five independent, public companies.
 Prior to joining Tyco, he worked as the Chief Operating Officer of the Interpublic Group of Companies from June 2003 to December 2004 and as Chief Financial Officer from August 2003 to June 2004.
 Previously, Mr. Coughlin was Executive Vice President and Chief Financial Officer of Pharmacia Corporation from 1998 until its acquisition by Pfizer in 2003.
 Prior to that, he was Executive Vice President of Nabisco Holdings and President of Nabisco International.
 From 1981 to 1996, he held various positions, including Chief Financial Officer, at Sterling Winthrop.
 Mr. Coughlin earned a bachelor's degree in Accounting from Boston College.
-Mr. Coughlin has since 2014 served on the boards of Allergan plc and Alexion Pharmaceuticals, Inc. and has been the Lead Independent Director of Allergan since October 2016.
+Mr. Coughlin has since 2016.
 Mr. Coughlin previously served on the boards of The Dun & Bradstreet Corp, where he served as non-executive chairman, Hologic, Inc., Covidien Ltd, Dipexium Pharmaceuticals, Inc., Forest Laboratories, Inc., Interpublic Group of Companies, Monsanto Company and Perrigo Company.

-- · Leadership Experience Served as Executive Vice President and Chief Financial Officer of Tyco International, Chief Operating Officer of the Interpublic Group of Companies, Executive Vice President of Nabisco Holdings and President of Nabisco International - · Financial Experience Served as Executive Vice President and Chief Financial Officer of Tyco International, Chief Financial Officer of Pharmacia Corporation, and Chief Financial Officer at Sterling Winthrop - · Consumer Products and Marketing Served as Chief Operating Officer of the Interpublic Group of Companies, Executive Vice President of Nabisco Holdings and President of Nabisco International
+- Leadership Experience Served as Executive Vice President and Chief Financial Officer of Tyco International, Chief Operating Officer of the Interpublic Group of Companies, Executive Vice President of Nabisco Holdings and President of Nabisco International - Financial Experience Served as Executive Vice President and Chief Financial Officer of Tyco International, Chief Financial Officer of Pharmacia Corporation, and Chief Financial Officer at Sterling Winthrop - Consumer Products and Marketing Served as Chief Operating Officer of the Interpublic Group of Companies, Executive Vice President of Nabisco Holdings and President of Nabisco International